webhintio/hint/packages/hint-typescript-config/docs/strict.md

 # Enable strict option in TypeScript configuration (`strict`)

-`typescript-config/strict` checks if the property `strict` is enabled in your TypeScript configuration file (i.e `tsconfig.json`).
+`typescript-config/strict` checks if the property `strict` is enabled in your TypeScript configuration file (i.e. `tsconfig.json`).

 ## Why is this important?

-By enabling the `strict` compiler option of TyepScript the compiler will run in the strictest of the modes catching more typing issues before runtime.
+By enabling the `strict` compiler option of TypeScript the compiler will run in the strictest of the modes catching more typing issues before runtime.

 ## What does the hint check?